metastable-void/mechanics-core/README.md

 Core runtime for executing JavaScript automation modules with Boa in a worker pool.

+Stateless by design: jobs should be self-contained, and correctness must not depend on in-process caching or sticky worker affinity.
+This supports horizontal scaling.

 ## What this crate provides
 - Bounded worker pool (`MechanicsPool`) for job execution.
 - Per-job execution limits (`MechanicsExecutionLimits`).